gsortan/E-Commerce_Storefront/README.md

 # 🛍️ E-commerce Storefront

-A full-stack e-commerice storefront web application built with Next.js and Javascript.
-Users can browse products, search items, manage a shopping cart, and complete purchases through Stripe, with authentication handled by Clerk and data persisted using Prisma.
-They can also see their order history.
+A full-stack e-commerce web application built with Next.js and JavaScript.
+Customers can browse products, search items, manage a shopping cart, and complete purchases through Stripe.
+Admins can manage inventory, products, and orders through a protected admin dashboard.
+Authentication is handled by Clerk and data is persisted with Prisma + PostgreSQL.

 ## Demo Link:
 https://e-commercestorefrontprod.vercel.app